 Error

 This is the most common effect of homophones.
-They can lead you to make spelling and grammar mistakes, which negatively affect the quality of your writing.
+They can lead you to make spelling and grammar mistakes, negatively affecting your writing quality.

 Ambiguity

-Sometimes an author will make a homophone mistake that isn’t quite a spelling or grammar error but still makes the sentence less readable.
-This is because homophones create ambiguity; in other words, they make the meaning of the sentence unclear.
+Sometimes, an author will make a homophone mistake that isn’t quite a spelling or grammar error but makes the sentence less readable.
+This is because homophones create ambiguity; in other words, they make the sentence’s meaning unclear.

 Pun